Samagra-Development/Samagra-Website/src/pages/team/index.md

       defecation free.

       A strong motivation to work on complex social issues & drive real change on ground through better governance, brings Aditya to Samagra.
-Currently, he is part of the Niramaya team in Uttar Pradesh.
+Aditya is the Program Coordinator of the Niramaya team in Uttar Pradesh and manages its daily operations.
     image: /img/aditya-rana.jpg
     linkedInProfile: https://www.linkedin.com/in/adityasinghrana94/
     name: Aditya Singh Rana